intel/intel-inb-manageability/docs/In-Band Manageability User Guide - ThingsBoard.md

 can be found below, or at:
 [**https://thingsboard.io/docs/user-guide/mqtt-over-ssl/**](https://thingsboard.io/docs/user-guide/mqtt-over-ssl/)

-1. Download the *server.keygen.sh* and *keygen.properties* files from
-    the link above
+1. Download the *server.keygen.sh* and *keygen.properties* files from the link above

-2. Fill out the *keygen.properties* accordingly
+2. Fill out the *keygen.properties* accordingly:
     1. Change is the **DOMAIN\_SUFFIX** field, which should match the hostname of the ThingsBoard&reg; server